- 1 Best Tools For Fixing & Preventing Cake Doming

 Make sure you use thick, good-quality kitchen roll, like Bounty, that won’t tear or disintegrate into a mushy pile of tissue paper.

 Baking tip: Combine the methods of using cake strips and lowering the oven temperature.
 This will give you a perfectly evenly baked cake, that is light and airy.

-Now that you know how to get flat cake layers and how to make cake rise evenly, no more botched cakes, no more uneven buttercream, and no more wonky looking cakes!
+Now that you know how to get flat cake layers and how to stop a cake from doming, no more botched cakes, no more uneven buttercream, and no more wonky-looking cakes!
 Winning!

 Honestly, though, there is absolutely nothing wrong with a domed cake.
 It’s equally as delicious but, as we have seen, there are many ways around achieving beautiful flat layers even if your cake does peak in the middle.